In-store credit and hire purchase

 Store-linked credit cards

-These may have longer interest-free periods and similar rates of interest to unbranded credit cards but you still need to pay them off on time.
+These might have longer interest-free periods and similar rates of interest to unbranded credit cards but you still need to pay them off on time.

 Catalogue credit and shopping accounts